-From the Editor: This personal essay, written by Mark Cameron of Gibsons, BC, Canada, speaks to me in many ways.
+From the Editor: This personal essay about environmental hypocrisy, written by Mark Cameron of Gibsons, BC, Canada, speaks to me in many ways.
 As the founder and editor-in-chief of a publication dedicated to sustainability, I am acutely aware of every way in which I fail to meet up to the goals necessary to safeguard the our fragile home.
 It’s comforting, at least, to know I’m not alone in these feelings.

 “Mark … shame on you!”
 I froze, hands looped through the two green plastic bags that sat on the SuperValu checkout.
 At the end of the counter, one of my spriteliest septuagenarian friends wagged her finger toward the bags as she scolded me loud enough for everyone in the store to hear.
 “You know where those end up, don’t you?”